lambda-feedback/user-documentation/docs/releases/status.md

 This page contains information about any known incidents where service was interrupted.
 The page begain in November 2024 following a significant incident.
 The purpose is to be informative, transparent, and ensure lessons are always learned so that service improves over time.

+## 2025 November 25th: Incident related to new teacher roles feature

+During this period teachers were not able to access teacher pages.

+### Timeline

+7:20am deployed a set of new features, including teacher roles

+9:47am issue reported - users with the TEACHER role were unable to access teacher pages.

+10:27am Issue reproduced on staging

+10:39am Issue fixed on staging; release to production initiated

+10:49am Confirmation that the fix worked in production

+### Lessons learned:

+- Features that work differently for users with TEACHER role (than for users with ADMIN role) need to be tested by a user with TEACHER role and it must not be a super-admin (because the role is automatically reverted back from TEACHER to ADMIN for super-admins).
+The same is valid for features that work differently for users with STUDENT role.

 ## 2024 mid-December to 2025 January 2nd: Imperial College security measures affected logins

 During this period the application was 100% available and operational.
 We were alerted on 2nd January that some users were not given permission by Imperial College London Microsoft 365 to login to third party applications.
 This was a a severe incident as it affected access to the application for some users.